 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best for Luxury: See Phoenix Marriott Resort Rates at TripAdvisor "Enjoy the amenities, like two outdoor pools with water slides, tennis courts, a hiking trail, a fitness center with classes, and sand volleyball courts."
+- Best for Luxury: Phoenix Marriott Resort Tempe at The Buttes – See Rates at TripAdvisor "Enjoy the amenities, like two outdoor pools with water slides, tennis courts, a hiking trail, a fitness center with classes, and sand volleyball courts."

-Best for Families: See Residence Inn by Marriott Rates at TripAdvisor "Provides tons of space in its 173 rooms, which range in size from studios to two-bedroom accommodations."
+- Best for Families: Residence Inn by Marriott Tempe Downtown/University – See Rates at TripAdvisor "Provides tons of space in its 173 rooms, which range in size from studios to two-bedroom accommodations."

-Best for Nightlife: See MOXY Phoenix Tempe Area Rates at TripAdvisor "The fun starts at check-in, as the front desk doubles as a bar, so you can order a free welcome drink when you get your room key."
+- Best for Nightlife: MOXY Phoenix Tempe/ASU Area – See Rates at TripAdvisor "The fun starts at check-in, as the front desk doubles as a bar, so you can order a free welcome drink when you get your room key."

-Best for Business: See AC Hotel by Marriott Tempe Rates at TripAdvisor "The elegant, minimalist one-bedroom suites provide ample space to work in the rooms."
+- Best for Business: AC Hotel by Marriott Phoenix/Tempe Downtown – See Rates at TripAdvisor "The elegant, minimalist one-bedroom suites provide ample space to work in the rooms."

-Best Airport: See Hyatt Place Tempe/Phoenix Rates at TripAdvisor "Has a free shuttle not only to the airport, but also to any destination within five miles of the hotel."
+- Best Airport: Hyatt Place Tempe/Phoenix Airport – See Rates at TripAdvisor "Has a free shuttle not only to the airport, but also to any destination within five miles of the hotel."

 Best Overall: Tempe Mission Palms